Japan's Honda buys out India car JV partner

+British challenger bank Shawbrook Group Plc said it rejected a raised and final 868 million pounds ($1.12 billion)offer from private equity groups trying to take control of the lender.

-NEW DELHI Japan's Honda Motor Co (7267.T) has bought a 3 percent stake it did not already own in its Indian car unit from a local firm in a deal worth 1.8 billion rupees, ending a partnership of more than 16 years.
+NEW DELHI Japan's Honda Motor Co (7267.T) has bought a 3 percent stake it did not already own in its Indian car unit from a local firm in a deal worth 1.8 billion rupees ($32.5 million), ending a partnership of more than 16 years.

 Usha International, part of India's diversified Shriram Group, said in a statement on Friday it sold its entire 3.16 percent stake, or 18 million shares, in the joint venture to the Japanese partner for 100 rupees apiece, including a non-compete fee.